cocaine/cocaine-plugins/unicorn/README.md

 Also this plugin provides cocaine::cluster::unicorn_cluster_t class which can be used as cluster interface in locator for discovery functionality.
 Discovery works in a following way:
   * On locator announce it puts a node $prefix/$uuid with serialized endpoints as value.
-It checks announce
+It checks announce every $check_interval seconds.
+  If something goes wrong it retries to announce every $retry_interval seconds.
+  * Each locator also subscribes for childs on $prefix.
+On each node addition/deletion it calls drop_node/link_node.
+It checks that list is valid every $check_interval seconds and retries in case of failure every $retry_interval seconds.

 == Configuration ==
 args section of service config in cocaine config has following parameters:
   * endpoints -> array of objects with fields(non-optional)
     * host -> zookeeper's host
     * port -> zookeeper's port
+    * If endpoints is empty or not present default ZK host port used (localhost:2181) args section of cluster config in cocaine config has following parameters:
+  * endpoints - the same as in service
+  * retry_interval - interval to retry in case of failure.
+Default 1s
+  * check_interval - check interval in case everything goes smooth.
+Default 60s